 10) The below picture depicts German zoologist Lutz Heck(left) posing with an elephant and an African family he brought to the Berlin Zoo, in Germany in 1931.

 11) A picture of professor Lutz Heck with members of the African Sara-Kaba tribe.
 The natives will soon be on display at a human zoo in Berlin.
-Additionally, the women’s mouths are covered to hide their lip plates.
+Additionally, the women have covered their mouths to hide their lip plates.

 12) A human zoo displaying a ‘Senegalese village’ at the Brussels World’s Fair, Belgium in 1958.